 The bottom line: Coupons can promote online interactions while encouraging shoppers to physically enter store locations.

 Towards better omnichannel strategies

-Today's customers want to share their customer journeys, and omnichannel strategies help them get there.
+Today’s customers want to share their customer journeys, and omnichannel strategies help them get there.
 The point of omnichannel is to deliver a customer-centric experience, and it just takes one look at social media to see that people want to express themselves and relate to one another.
 With in-depth customer analytics you can understand which data-driven strategies will work best and ensure your company is part of that story.
-The right retail management software can help you achieve these goals.
+The right cell phone store POS software can help you achieve these goals.